 KWA is proud to help support immigration services and offers immigration classes for those seeking or recently granted citizenship.
 Click here

 Like us on Facebook and follow us on Twitter!
 Once we reach our goal of followers on social media, we'll begin giving away prizes to our fans!

 KWA is Now Hiring Caregivers

 Are you or someone you know looking for a job?
-KWA is hiring in home caregivers all over western Washington.
-CNAs and RNs can be in the field working the day after they submit their application.
-Selected applicants with less prior training are compensated for their training.
-Full and part time careers available.
+KWA is hiring in-home caregivers all over western Washington.
+CNAs and RNs can be in the field working the day after they submit their applications.
+Selected applicants with less prior training are compensated for their training, and full and part-time careers are available.
 KWA is an equal opportunity employer.